Getting your brand back on top.

 Once it became clear that we would be spending months at home, Affluents wasted no time investing in their spaces.
 Almost every affluent we’ve talked to made some significant changes to their homes – from adding on outdoor spaces and major remodels to updating paint and purchasing new furniture.
 And data shows that they were not alone.
 According to Mintel/Lightspeed, more than 30% of homeowners with a household income of more than $100,000 reported an increase in the importance of spending on home improvement.
 That was almost double the increase in other income brackets.
 The term “pandecorating” was even coined to capture the trend.

-Over the last six months, we’ve walked with clients through this trend.
+Over the last eight months, we’ve walked with clients through this trend.
 And their investments have paid off.
 If your high-end home brand has not experienced this same level of interest and sales, here are a few questions you should be asking yourself and your marketing team.

 - Have you made it convenient for your prospective customers to “experience” your product virtually?

 While there’s historically been a strong consumer preference to literally touch and feel high-end products before purchase, there are other ways to interact with customers along the path to purchase, keeping them engaged and closer to making a final purchase decision.
 And let’s face it, creating unique and seamless ways to experience your product virtually is no longer optional but a necessity, particularly for premium home products.
 In fact, we are working on an augmented reality project with a client to help.
 Also, consider an influencer marketing strategy that provides customers an insider’s view of your product and how it performs in a real-world application.
 These online activities can help shorten the path to purchase, increasing dealer visits by customers who are closer to, or ready to finalize, a purchase.

 - Did you scale back your marketing efforts?